 When you’re creating new media – whether it be composing the perfect tweet, shooting a funny TikTok, or snapping the perfect shot – you’re probably doing so with the hopes that it will excite and resonate with your target audience.
 Cross-posting allows you to share this very content across all your main marketing channels.
 Here are some of the benefits you can reap by doing this.

 There are different groups of people across different social networks.
 A 2020 report from AudienceProject found that 36 and 35 percent of people use Instagram and Twitter, respectively, to follow brands, while 24 percent of people use Pinterest for the same purpose, and 18 percent claimed they used Facebook to keep up with businesses.

-While some platforms may be more popular than others, your customers are likely to follow your brand on a variety of channels although that doesn’t mean they are seeing the post.
-By cross-posting content onto all of your active social platforms, you can ensure you’re covering your bases and truly reaching your audience.
+While some platforms may be more popular than others, your customers are likely to follow your brand on a variety of channels, although that doesn’t mean they are seeing the post.
+By cross-posting content onto all of your active social platforms, you can ensure you’re covering your bases and truly reaching your audience or even different audiences.
 This careful repetition can help your message stick out to your customers.

 What to watch out for when cross-posting

 While cross-posting is a strategy we would add to every brand’s toolkit, there can be some natural downsides when using the method.